 Chimney stacks

 Repair category -

-Notes NOT APPLICABLE
+Notes N/A

 Roofing including roof space

-Repair category 1
+Repair category 2

-Notes The roof was noted to be in fair order commensurate with the age and type of property although some ongoing maintenance and repairs are likely to be required.
+Notes The roof was noted to be in fair order commensurate with the age, however some missing slates were noted.
+Some ongoing maintenance and repairs are likely to be required.

 Rainwater fittings

-Repair category 1
+Repair category 2

 Notes At the time of our inspection there was no evidence of damp staining/ water staining on wall surfaces which would indicate leakage.
 It should be noted that it was not raining at the time of our inspection.
+Evidence of missing end-cap to